codio/knowledge/source/common/develop/ide/workspace/upload-download-files.rst

 3. On the **Upload Files** dialog, use one of the following methods to upload the file:

--  Drag and drop the files from your desktop of File Explorer into the dialog box and click **Close**.
+-  Drag and drop the files from your desktop or File Explorer into the dialog box and click **Close**.
 -  Click **Browse for Files**, select the files to upload, and then click **Close**.